martdem80/C486_Project/README.md

-# Real-time ASL Recognition with fine-tuned YOLOv8
+# Real-time ASL Recognition with Fine-tuned YOLOv8

 This repository contains code for model training, implementation and App development of a real-time American Sign Language (ASL) recognition system using fine-tuned YOLOv8 classification model.